mingster/riben.life/web/doc/FOUNDATION/PHONE-LOGIN-KNOCK.md

 * Store phone number in user's `phoneNumber` field
 * Update `phoneNumberVerified` flag on successful verification

-**FR-PHONE-040a:** Client components must NOT directly import server-only functions:
+**FR-PHONE-040a:** Client components use Better Auth client directly:

+* Client components use `authClient.phoneNumber.sendOtp()` to send OTP codes
-* Client components should only use server actions (e.g., `sendOTPAction`, `signInOrUpPhoneAction`)
+* Client components use `authClient.phoneNumber.verify()` to verify OTP codes and authenticate
+* Better Auth client handles session creation automatically
 * Server-only functions like `verifyOTP` should NOT be imported by client components
 * This prevents build errors and ensures proper server/client separation